Europe, Eastern -- Emigration and immigration

 Abstract Isadore and Yetta Prezant Levitt and their descendants have lived in Denver, Colorado for over a century.
 Isadore (Shea) and Yetta Prezant Levitt came to Denver, Colorado from Russia in the early 1900s and settled in the Eastern European Jewish enclave around West Colfax Avenue.
 The Levitt Family Papers contain a family tree, a reunion directory and scanned photographs.
 The papers reflect the Americanization of an Eastern European Jewish extended family during the twentieth...

 Dates: 1876-1995; Majority of material found in 1940-1952

 Abstract Samuel and his wife Lillie Rice Marchick were born in Ostrovo, Poland.
 Relatives brought Samuel Marchick to Denver, Colorado in 1904.
 In 1908, he sent for his wife and three sons.
 Three daughters were born in Denver.
 The family moved to Cheyenne, Wyoming and opened a clothing store and pawn shop.
-Samuel Marchick bought the Tivili building and opened the Tivoli building.
+Samuel Marchick bought and opened the Tivoli building.
 In 1915, he helped organize and build the first synagogue in Cheyenne.
-He was active in Jewish organizations in Cheyenne and...
+He was active in Jewish organizations in Cheyenne and Denver, indluding the...

 Abstract Max Rabinoff was a retired grocery clerk when he acted as a Santa Claus to children in the Lincoln Park housing project.
 He collected broken and worn toys, fixing and donating them to poor and sick children.
 He was born in Bobroisk Minsk Russia and emigrated from Belarus in 1908.
 He lived in Denver for 40 years.
 He was survived by his wife Jenny; four daughters, Celia, Ann, Helen, and Ethel; two sons, Abe and Leo; 14 grandchildren; and one great-grandchild.